file-format/Docs/en/compression/pzz.md

   },
   "draft": "false",
   "toc": true,
-  "title": "PZZ File - What is a .pzz file and how to open it?, "description": "Learn about PZZ format and APIs that can create and open PZZ files.", "linktitle": "PZZ",
+  "title": "PZZ File - What is a .pzz file and how to open it?", "description": "Learn about PZZ format and APIs that can create and open PZZ files.", "linktitle": "PZZ",
   "menu": {